Ventus218/SAP-assignment-03/README.md

 - a deployment with 3 replicas is deployed
 - a service of type NodePort exposes these deployments

 Note that the service has a `sessionAffinity` parameter which allows to takle the problem described in the note of section [Possible replication](#possible-replication).
-In fact thanks to this setting the service will route the same client to the same pods.
+In fact thanks to this setting the service will route the same client to the same pod.
 Since pods can be shut down and booted up unpredictably this solution just reduce the occurrence of problems related to this topic.

 #### Smart city microservice
 This service is deployed as a singleton pod as described in [smart-city.yaml](./kubernetes/smart-city.yaml) since it's simulating a service out of the system control.